chipslays/robot/README.md

 # Robot 🦾

-A very simple and indispensable helper that helps you automate the answers to simple questions in your application.
+A very simple and indispensable helper that helps you automate the answers to simple questions in your application like a chatbot, chat on website, etc.

 Supports all languages from [wamania/php-stemmer](https://github.com/wamania/php-stemmer#languages).